dkvz/music-planning-frontend/README.md

 ```

 **You need to import any icon you want to use manually in main.js**, which is both great and annoying.

+### Modal
+There's a lot of stuff to add for the Bootstrap modal to work, especially since it's also supposed to be enabled through JQuery.

+So I'm using a modified modal component from here: https://vuejs.org/v2/examples/modal.html

+### Spinners
+I'm using the spinners from here: https://github.com/greyby/vue-spinner

 ### Compiles and hot-reloads for development
 ```